Shape-Adaptive Conditional Calibration for Conformal Prediction via Minimax Optimization: Introduction

 Another line of work has focused on approximate notions of test-conditional coverage. \citet{lei2013nonparametric} proposed partitioning the covariate space into disjoint bins and constructing prediction sets using only calibration points within the same bin, thereby achieving group-conditional coverage within each bin of these partitions. \citet{foygel2021limits} studied the problem of obtaining approximate conditional coverage over every regular subset of the covariate space.
 Drawing on the idea of multiaccuracy from algorithmic fairness \citep{hebert2018multicalibration}, \citet{jung2022batch} developed a multivalid conformal prediction method that asymptotically guarantees conditional coverage over any user-specified finite collection of (possibly overlapping) groups. {Notably, \citet{gibbs2023conformal} introduced a conditional calibration (abbreviated as \texttt{CC}) framework via functional quantile regression.
 For the finite-dimensional case, their method provides a finite-sample group-conditional coverage guarantee and maintains marginal validity under a class of covariate shifts.
 In the infinite-dimensional setting, they characterized relaxed conditional coverage by bounding the absolute deviation in \eqref{eq:cond_to_marg}.
 In contrast, our work establishes an oracle inequality for the MSCE, which offers a more direct quantification of conditional coverage.}

-For vector-valued responses, recent studies have increasingly moved towards parameterized scoring functions that aim to better approximate non-standard prediction set geometries. \citet{johnstone2021conformal} and \citet{messoudi2022ellipsoidal} proposed norm-based scores that restrict prediction regions to box or ellipsoidal shapes. \citet{feldman2023calibrated} employed a latent-space representation learning approach to enable non-convex set. \citet{thurin2025optimal} leveraged optimal transport to define a ranking of multivariate scores, thereby allowing prediction regions beyond predefined geometric families. \citet{braun2025minimum} studied the volume minimization problem over a class of arbitrary norm-based sets.
-However, these approaches focus primarily on the design of nonconformity scores within the split conformal prediction framework, rather than adapting the shape of prediction sets during the calibration, and they do not explicitly address conditional coverage for shape-adaptive prediction sets.
+For vector-valued responses, recent studies have increasingly focused on designing scoring functions that induce specific geometries for conformal prediction sets. \citet{johnstone2021conformal} and \citet{messoudi2022ellipsoidal} constructed ellipsoidal prediction regions using the Mahalanobis distance between the prediction and the response as a nonconformity score. \citet{feldman2023calibrated} first learned latent-space representations of the original data and then applied multi-output quantile regression to these representations, enabling the prediction set transformed to the original space to take a non-convex form. \citet{thurin2025optimal} employed optimal transport to define a ranking of multivariate scores, thereby generating prediction regions that go beyond predefined geometric families. \citet{braun2025minimum} proposed an optimization-based framework by minimizing the volume over a set-valued class defined by arbitrary norm balls, which induces a new nonconformity score. {Similar to the traditional pipeline of conformal prediction, these approaches primarily focused on first designing a nonconformity score and then calibrating the threshold, rather than adapting the shape of prediction sets during calibration.
+Furthermore, they only provided marginal coverage and did not explicitly address conditional coverage.}

-The minimax formulations for moment-restriction problems have been explored in several related contexts, including solving nonparametric regression problems \citep{dikkala2020minimax}, the estimation of generalized average causal effects in causal inference \citep{kallus2021causal}, off-policy evaluation in reinforcement learning \citep{shi2022minimax}, and parameter estimation under conditional moment constraints \citep{bennett2023variational}.
+The minimax formulations for moment-restriction problems have been explored in several related contexts, including solving nonparametric regression problems \citep{dikkala2020minimax}, off-policy evaluation in reinforcement learning \citep{shi2022minimax}, and parameter estimation under conditional moment constraints \citep{bennett2023variational}.
 In contrast, these prior works focused on learning point‑prediction models.
 In the context of conformal prediction, \citet{kiyani2024length} studied the length minimization for sublevel sets of a pretrained score while ensuring the group-conditional validity, and transformed the constrained optimization problem to a minimax formulation.
 However, both the motivation and objective in \citet{kiyani2024length} differ from ours, and the theoretical analysis is fundamentally distinct.